Choe Yong-rim

 Choe Yong-rim (Korean: 최영림, born 20 November 1930) is a North Korean politician who served as the Premier of North Korea from June 2010 to April 2013 and was a member of the 6th Presidium of the Workers' Party of Korea.
-He has been described by The New York Times as a "KWP insider" and a "friend of Kim Jong-Il's family."
+He has been described by The New York Times as a "KWP insider" and a "friend of Kim Jong Il's family."
 He is honorary vice-president of the Presidium of the Supreme People's Assembly, the country's parliament.

 Career

 Choe Yong-rim joined the Korean People's Army in July 1950.
-He attended Mangyongdae Revolutionary School, Kim Il-sung University, and Moscow University.
+He attended Mangyongdae Revolutionary School, Kim Il Sung University, and Moscow University.
 Qualifying as an electrical engineer, he has held various offices since the 1950s, including: instructor, section chief, vice-department director, first vice-department director and department director of the Central Committee of the Workers' Party of Korea and chief secretary of the Secretaries Office of the Kumsusan Assembly Hall.
 He has also held posts of vice-premier of the Administration Council, director of the Central Public Prosecutors Office and secretary general of the SPA Presidium.

 From 11 April 2005 to July 2009, he was secretary general (sŏgijang) of the Presidium of the Supreme People's Assembly, succeeding Kim Yunhyŏk.
 Choe was appointed chief secretary of the Pyongyang City Committee of the Workers' Party of Korea in 2009, taking a post left unoccupied for nine years since his predecessor Kang Hyun-su's death in 2000.
 He left the post when he was elected Premier of North Korea on 7 June 2010 at the 3rd Session of the 12th Supreme People's Assembly.

 Choe was elected member of the 5-members 6th Presidium of the Central Committee of the Workers' Party of Korea at the Party Conference held in September 2010.
-Choe's adoptive daughter Choe Son-hui is a vice minister in the Ministry of Foreign Affairs.
+Choe's adoptive daughter Choe Son-hui is the Minister of Foreign Affairs.